-The minimum times stated are for your guidance but it is anticipated that such minimum useful experience will be necessary as a background for the examination.
+The minimum times stated are for your guidance but it is important that candidates gain experience in other areas of their respective businesses as this will be advantageous in structuring answers during the examination.
 In addition, some experience should be gained at a brewery and distillery.
-If you are a Brewer or Distiller Maltster you must be familiar with the techniques, practices, quality requirements and analytical methods of the Sales Maltster and vice-versa.
+If you are a Brewer or Distiller Maltster you must be familiar with the techniques, practices, quality requirements and analytical methods of the Sales Maltster and vice-versa. .

 It is the Examiners’ experience that candidates who fail generally do so because of a lack of breadth and depth of experience across the whole field of technical malting.

 Gaps in experience should be filled by the time the updated candidate’s log is submitted in April 2017.

 Here you will find details of the revision sessions scheduled as part of your registration along with information to help you in your training and preparation for the exams.